KNJ/cloz/README.md

 var creation = cloz();
 ```

-To inherit cloz, just put it as base object.
+To inherit a cloz, just put it as a base object.

 ```js
 var mammal = cloz(creature);
 ```

-To extend base object, provide the second argument.
+To extend a base object, provide the second argument.

 ```js
 var man = cloz(mammal, {